shennyj/TicTacToe/README.md

-# TicTacToe
+# TIC-TAC-TOE

-TicTacToe using HTML, CSS, JavaScript
+A Web Development project created by me using

+* HTML
+* CSS
+* JavaScript

+## Project Demo